tirzah2/voicegen/README.md

 Generate sound effects associated with specific tokens, saving them in a designated folder.
 If a token is selected, the effect will be saved in a subfolder named after the token.
 (easter egg: if you change the description to something that start with "effect" the button will become green)

+### Scene Effects
+/effect [a chant of witches in the forest] (10) suffering.mp3 By writing a command like this, it will create it inside the effect folder (make sure a token is not selected or it will create it in the token folder).
+After the creation, it will ask you if you want to place it on the scene and guide you with a config dialog and a crosshair for placement.

 ### Token Voices for NPC
 When you right click on a npc you will have a list of all your voices and you can use anyone to create a speech.